rifaiiaya2/react-native-RecipeApp/README.md

 To get started with the Recipe Social Media App:

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine: https://github.com/rifaiiaya2/react-native-RecipeApp
 2. Install dependencies with `npm install`.
 3. Start the app with `npx react-native run-android` or `npx react-native run-ios` depending on your target platform.